CALL 877-520-3937 WITH ANY QUESTIONS

 General anesthesia (being “put asleep”) during any type of surgery has its own risks and would significantly increase the cost of LASIK without adding significant benefits.

-If you fear you will be anxious during the procedure, your LASIK surgeon will give you a mild sedative or other medication prior to surgery to help you relax.
+If you fear you will be anxious during the procedure, Dr. Vale or his staff will give you a mild sedative or other medication prior to surgery to help you relax.

 Most patients are surprised by how quickly their LASIK procedure goes and feel afterward it was much easier and less stressful than they expected it would be.